Clove Water For Hair: 8 Benefits And Ways To Use It

 6. Improves Hair Strength & Texture

-Anecdotal evidence suggests that cloves are a rich source of vitamins A, B, C and K and antioxidants that may help strengthen the hair shaft and minimize breakage.
+Cloves are a rich source of vitamins A, B, C and K and antioxidants (20).
+They may help strengthen the hair shaft and minimize breakage (21).

 7. May Prevent Premature Graying